smuellerDD/lrng/test/automation/README.md

 # Automated Regression Tests

-The directory contains automated regression tests for the LRNG verifying various aspects of the LRNG with different permutations of LRNG configurations.
+The directory contains automated regression tests for the LRNG verifying various aspects of the LRNG with different permutations of ESDM configurations.

 ## Quick Start